-The interviews were conducted individuals responsible for adaptation of gender-focused government policies as well as international agendas such as the UN Sustainable Development Goals (SDGs), UN Women’s Empowerment Principles (WEPs), and OECD frameworks into corporate policy in 2018.
-Individuals were identified via selective sampling and were invited to participate due to the nature of their role and expertise in Human Resources, Diversity and Inclusion, CSR and/or Sustainability in the companies they work.
-Seven women and three men, originally, from a total of eight countries within Europe, South Asia, and the Arab world were interviewed about the issues faced by companies when adapting to the country’s vision for gender policy.
+The interviews were conducted in 2018 with individuals responsible for the integration into corporate policy of gender-focused policies derived from government and agendas, such as the UN’s SDGs, the UN’s WEPs, and OECD frameworks.
+Individuals were identified via selective sampling and invited to participate on the basis of the nature of their company role and expertise in HR, diversity and inclusion, CSR, and sustainability.
+The 10 participants, seven women and three men from a total of eight European, South Asian, and Arab countries, were interviewed about the issues faced by companies when adapting to the country’s vision for gender policy.

-Participants were asked questions about the process of implementation of the Emirati government gender policies.
-The gender policies of focus of the study included the Vision 2021, the gender balance agenda as well as UN SDGs and UN Women’s Empowerment Principles that were recommended by UAE government and in the process of being adopted by companies.
-The companies and the names of the individuals are omitted to ensure confidentiality and anonymity.
+The questions participants were asked in relation to implementation of the Emirati government gender equality policies incorporated a focus on “Vision 2021,” the gender balance agenda, the UN’s SDGs and WEPs.
+The interviewees and the names of companies were anonymized in the data to ensure confidentiality and anonymity.

 Analysis

-The findings from the interviews show the challenges companies face when adapting gender policies from the UAE government.
-The analysis focuses on formal and informal rules , senior executive involvement and prioritization, and the role of accountability and reporting to show the issues companies are facing to adapt to gender policies in the UAE.
-The findings show that due to the lack of government guidelines and direction in implementing gender policy, companies struggle in the adaptation.
+The analysis focused on formal rules and informal norms, senior executive involvement and prioritization, accountability, and reporting.
+The overall findings demonstrate companies struggle in the adaptation of these policies due to the lack of government guidelines and direction.

 Formal and Informal Rules

-Organizational culture has a great influence on the implementation of policies within the workplace, especially when implementing concepts that are difficult to measure such as formal and informal rules.
-A few of the participants stressed the importance of formal and informal rules in organizational culture to influence corporate policy.
-Participants also refer to unspoken rules or assumptions based on vague policy wording and show formal rules could ensure enforcement.
-As per the literature, informal rules of gender require formal rules along with senior executive support for implementation.
+Organizational culture has a great influence on the implementation of policies within the workplace, especially when implementing concepts that are difficult to measure, such as formal and informal rules.
+Indeed, a few of the participants stressed the importance of formal and informal rules in organizational culture to influence corporate policy.
+Participants referred to unspoken rules or assumptions based on vague policy wording and expressed the opinion that formal rules could ensure enforcement, endorsing the points Helmke and Levitsky (2004) made on this subject.

-Participant VII mentions how changes are difficult to track.
-“There is a requirement to change the policy within the private sector…there are some activities or approaches that are done on the record and there are some that are done off the record.
+Participant 7 mentioned how changes are difficult to track: “There is a requirement to change the policy within the private sector…there are some activities or approaches that are carried out on the record and there are some that are carried out off the record.
 So that takes a lot of time.”
-(Participant VII).

-Participant III explains gender policy recommendations from the UAE government do not work if policies go against the corporate culture and if management does not fully endorse policies:
+Participant 3 stated that implementation of UAE government gender equality policy recommendations does not work if those policies are contrary to the corporate culture and if management does not fully endorse them:

 How do we actually influence organizational culture within the private sector to be inclusive for women?
-It's not sufficient to have a work-life balance policy in the workplace or a daycare because… your manager will tell you, for example, where are you going, are you leaving early today?
+It’s not sufficient to have a work-life balance policy in the workplace or a daycare because… your manager will ask you, for example, where are you going, are you leaving early today?
 Then… that policy basically means nothing.
 There should be a supporting environment and that will not just be created by policies or by leaders who advocate for women empowerment.